Any personally identifying information provided to SHN is voluntary and used to fulfill a request or to assist in servicing those requests.

 SHN Websites are intended to be accessed and used only by adults and are not directed to children under the age of 18.
 SHN does not knowingly permit registration or submission of personally identifiable information by anyone under the age of 18.

 We retain your information for as long as necessary to permit us to use it for the purposes that we have communicated to you and comply with applicable law or regulations.

 Your information may be stored and processed in the United States or any other country where SHN has facilities, and by subscribing to and/or using our publications, you consent to the transfer of information outside of your country.

-California Law permits our customers who are California residents to request certain information regarding our disclosure of personal information to third parties for their own direct marketing purposes.
+Illinois Law permits our customers who are Illinois residents to request certain information regarding our disclosure of personal information to third parties for their own direct marketing purposes.
 To make such a request, please write to us at:

 Senior Housing News

 Please include your name and the address to which you would like us to respond.

 Your continued access and use of SHN’s Websites following the posting of any such changes shall automatically be deemed your acceptance of the same.